mekas/mb1313600022/README.md

 2. I've also added feedback to users about their exhaust noise. (check mockup)
 3. I don't know your simple definition sir, so please explain minimum for the level of complexity, I only know the requirements that are in the final project, then I try to fulfill those requirements, and I don't find any requirements regarding the level of complexity.

+Answer: Previous mockup was so bad.
+But now I see you display the noise level as animation, I can accept that.
+Still pending due to no indicator in the mockup how the webview will be opened.

 ### 1313618021 (Gian Chiesa Maghriza) Pending
 I want to make Pet Cat Info Apps that will show cat info, breeds, can do favorite, show cat image, can search by category